 Converting users to premium plans is only half the battle.
 Now you have to keep them.

-You should continue to send users nurturing emails that educates them on how to use your product (especially the specific features they use the most) to achieve their goals and eliminate their pain points.
+In this stage of email marketing for saas, you should continue to send users nurturing emails that educates them on how to use your product (especially the specific features they use the most) to achieve their goals and eliminate their pain points.
 All of the emails templates from Stage 2 still apply in Stage 4.

 But in addition, you should: